Fefedu973/Activity-Condenser/README.md

 ### **<ins><p align="center">Planed Activity Condenser features</p>**

-- Create a workaround for the button link (maybe a better discord optional plugin?
-I dont know maybe a script to paste in the discord console if you have any idea tell me!)
 - And clean the code a little bit (you can help me of course !)

 Of course you can help me with pull requests !